JosephDeArco/Assignment-1/README.md

-This repository is for the Assignment 4
+This repository is for the Assignment 4 submission.